reinert/requestor/README.md

 0.2.0 (18 Feb 2015)

-## Yet another REST Client library for GWT?
+## Yet another REST Client library?

 *No. Not at all*.
-Requestor is an **HTTP Client API** intended to provide several features related to HTTP communication.
+Requestor is an **HTTP Client API** intended to provide several features related to network communication.
 Its scope is broader than popular (and often misunderstood) REST patterns.
 Requestor precisely models each entity in the HTTP client-side context to enable its users to handle any requirement in this boundary.
 It values good **code readability and maintainability** for the user by providing carefully designed interfaces and abstractions that others can extend and